zachartrand/Chess/README.md

 and then modified to work with the objects that I created.
 Unlike Eddie's program, this one uses objects as the pieces and board elements whereas his pieces and board are text and a list of lists, respectively.
-I have also cleaned up some of the algorithms used to find squares for the pieces to move and added square highlighting when pieces are selected.
+I have also cleaned up some of the algorithms used to find squares for the pieces to move to and added square highlighting when pieces are selected.